Wlamir Marques: Post-playing career

 After his basketball playing career ended, Marques worked as a head basketball coach.
 He then worked as a sports commentator for basketball games on ESPN Brasil, and has been an active personality on the show called, "Brazilian Basketball Reborn", working as an important voice on TV and internet channels.

+Death

+Marques died at Santa Magiore Hospital in São Paulo, on 18 March 2025, at the age of 87.